digitalbazaar/forge/README.md

 Please see the [Security Considerations][] section before using packaging systems and pre-built files.

+Forge uses a [CommonJS][] module structure with a build process for browser bundles.
+The older [0.6.x][] branch with standalone files is available but will not be regularly updated.

 ### Node.js

 If you want to use forge with [Node.js][], it is available through `npm`: